 to your PBS script.
 You also must specify the

 gpu queue for your job, or PBS will not be able to assign it to a node.
-If you wish to use more than one GPU, you will need to request at least that many
+The nodes in the

-nodes as well, as Maple only has one GPU per node.
+gpu queue have only one GPU per node.

 Requests for software installation can be made via email.